osu-cs340-ecampus/CS340-demo-flask-app/README.md

      └ bsg_DML.sql
 ```

 Navigate to your `database` folder in terminal, then open up MySQL.
 If you are working locally on your on PC and have a copy of MySQL then you will need to create a database to store the data in, use the database (make it the active one) and then load data into it from our file.
-If you are working on the COE MySQL on flip servers, then you  do not need to create a new database to follow this tutorial - just use your assigned student database.
+If you are working on the COE MySQL on the Classwork server, then you do not need to create a new database to follow this tutorial - just use your assigned student database.
 To be more specific, please ignore the "CREATE DATABASE bsg;" and "USE bsg;" commands shown in the screenshot.

 ```SQL
 source bsg_db.sql